 Over thirty years of Vertcutting experience

 The dominant grass in central and So.
 Florida is St. Augustine.
 The excessive top growth, along with the accumulation of thatch creates many problems.
+Also creating mowing problems.

 All grasses accumulate thatch, see thatch in different varieties below.

-What contributes to these health problems?
+Other contributions to health problems?

 Grasses such as bermuda are most common for use on golf greens and fairways.
 They are constructed differently and do require aeration and verticutting more that once a year.